rsta2/minisynth/README.md

 MiniSynth Pi
 ============

-> Raspberry Pi is a trademark of Raspberry Pi Trading.
+> Raspberry Pi is a trademark of Raspberry Pi Ltd.

 > If you read this file in an editor you should switch line wrapping on.

 Overview
 --------

 MiniSynth Pi is a polyphonic virtual analog audio synthesizer, running bare metal (without separate operating system) on the Raspberry Pi.
-On the Raspberry Pi 2, 3 and 4 it allows to play up to 24 polyphonic voices at a time, on the Raspberry Pi 1 only 4 voices.
+On the Raspberry Pi 2, 3, 4 and 5 it allows to play up to 24 polyphonic voices at a time, on the Raspberry Pi 1 only 4 voices.

 You have to attach an USB MIDI keyboard controller (which supports the USB Audio Class MIDI specification) or an USB PC keyboard to your Raspberry Pi to play on it.
 Alternatively you can feed serial MIDI data (at 31250 Bps) into GPIO15 (Broadcom numbering).
 Normally you will need some external circuit to be able to attach a device with serial MIDI interface.